cquigg528/Galaxy-Collisions/README.md

 # Galaxy-Collisions
-Use Toomre Model and Finite Difference Approximation techniques to solve equations of motion for thousands of stars for interactions of two galaxies.
+Use Toomre Model and Finite Difference Approximation techniques to solve equations of motion for thousands of stars during interaction of two galaxies.